ansible-network/network-engine/docs/parser_directives.md

     regex: "hostname (.+)"
   when: ansible_network_os == 'ios'
 ```

-### block
-The use of ```block``` allows for grouping items together to perform a common
-set of matches.
-Typically this directive will be used when you need to iterate
-over a block of text to find multiple matches.

 ## Directives
 The directives perform actions on the contents using regular expressions to